puolid/docker-example/README.md

 # Docker example project

-This project purpose is to represent how to create two Docker containers and run Apache, PHP and our web-application in one of them and in the other MySQL database.
+The purpose of this project is present how to create two Docker containers and run Apache, PHP and our web-application in one of them and in the other MySQL database.
 The application which we are using in this example is simple url shortener.

 ## Installation